Paint Correction (Machine Polishing or Buffing)

 This page was designed to explain and to help you understand the process of how we correct your paint…actually your clear coat or tint coat from oxidation, scratches, scuffs, scrapes, flaws, defects and marring from any number of things such as bird droppings, sap or bugs, swirl marks, car washes, something rubbing against it, hard water spots, acid rain, sodium and magnesium chloride and UV etc… This is sometimes referred to as buffing or machine polishing and is generally done using either a rotary buffer or more recently, large throw dual action orbital machines, along with a wide range of both old school and the most advanced tools, pads and polishes.
 This could also include wet or dry sanding depending on the severity of the repair or correction.
 This should not concern you since due to the very thin nature of most clear coats, this is sometimes the best way to deal with more severe issues without damaging it.

-Also at A Auto Detail Service, all vehicles receiving any level of paint correction on the entire vehicle will first be hand washed and then have a clay bar treatment to remove any fall out, overspray or contaminants on the finish.
+Also at A Auto Detail Service, all vehicles receiving any level of paint correction on the entire vehicle will first be detox washed including Iron X to remove brake, rail and other iron contaminating particles.
+Then a light clay bar to remove larger contaminates, minor overspray and other fall out on the finish to allow a properly prepared surface for paint correction and protection.
 For a more detailed explanation, please continue reading…especially if you have any of the above issues and this is something you’re interested in for your vehicle.

 Automotive finishes and paints have evolved dramatically over the years since I first started detailing.
 Even though I was washing and waxing cars as a child as my Dads car collection grew, I did my first professional jobs in the late 1970’s and opened my first shop in 1982, with A Auto Detail Service opening in 1990.